thatiane/DataVisualization/README.md

 In order to test/deploy the app you have to run the flask server.

-Make sure you have flask and flask-assets installed.
+Make sure you have flask and flask-assets installed and all other libraries.

 ```
 $ pip install Flask
 $ pip install Flask-Assets
+$ pip install beautifulsoup4
 ```

 Then go to Project_k/server/flask and run: